vorpalnet/blade/services/webrtc/README.md

 ## What a call reports to analytics

-A WebRTC call used to be invisible to analytics.
-The servlet extends `AsyncSipServlet` rather than `B2buaServlet`, so none of the framework's usual call publishers ran for it, and a browser call left no trace in any report.

-It now publishes the framework's own six call facts — `callStarted`, `callAnswered`, `callConnected`, `callCompleted`, `callAbandoned`, and `callDeclined` — which `BladeEventTypes.forEventName` maps onto the canonical `org.vorpal.blade.call.*` event types.
+The servlet extends `AsyncSipServlet` rather than `B2buaServlet`, so the framework's B2BUA call publishers do not run for it.
+It publishes the framework's own six call facts — `callStarted`, `callAnswered`, `callConnected`, `callCompleted`, `callAbandoned`, and `callDeclined` — which `BladeEventTypes.forEventName` maps onto the canonical `org.vorpal.blade.call.*` event types.
 Reusing the existing facts is the whole point: a single subscription picks up browser calls